Azurite: Collecting

 The intense color of azurite makes it a popular collector's stone.
 The notion that specimens must be carefully protected from bright light, heat, and open air to retain their intensity of color over time may be an urban legend.
 Paul E. Desautels, former curator of gems and minerals at the Smithsonian Institution, has written that azurite is stable under ordinary storage conditions.

 Prospecting

 While not a major ore of copper itself, the presence of azurite is a good surface indicator of the presence of weathered copper sulfide ores.
 It is usually found in association with the chemically similar malachite, producing a striking color combination of deep blue and bright green that is strongly indicative of the presence of copper ores.

 History

 Azurite was known in the pre-classical ancient world.
 It was used in ancient Egypt as a pigment, obtained from mines in Sinai.
 Ancient Mesopotamian writers report the use of a special mortar and pestle for grinding it.
+It was also used in ancient Greece, for example on the Acropolis in Athens.
 It does not appear to have been used in ancient Roman wall paintings but Roman writers certainly knew about its use as a pigment.
 The fusing of glass and azurite was developed in ancient Mesopotamia.